LonamiWebs/Telethon/readthedocs/concepts/entities.rst

 All methods in the :ref:`telethon-client` call `.get_input_entity()
 <telethon.client.users.UserMethods.get_input_entity>` prior
 to sending the request to save you from the hassle of doing so manually.
-That way, convenience calls such as `client.send_message('lonami', 'hi!')
+That way, convenience calls such as `client.send_message('username', 'hi!')
 <telethon.client.messages.MessageMethods.send_message>`
 become possible.